Muhammad-Ahsan-hash/Checking/AI-log.md

 **1.CHATGPT (For analysis and Documentation)**

-<p>Usefulness: Useful for making decisions and analysis of problem.
+<p>Usefulness: Useful for making decisions and analysis of problem.</p>
-Limitations: You should be detailed as possible for better solution and it struggle with coding as it doesnt Have a good solution of storing code and editing it.
+<p>>Limitations: You should be detailed as possible for better solution and it struggle with coding as it doesnt Have a good solution of storing code and editing it.
 It struggle on big project.
 Doesnt support more then 960 line of code in canvas Cant access github for modification.